axodotdev/cargo-dist/book/src/concepts.md

 # Concepts

 Here's the section where I use a bunch of words Capitalized Words to indicate they are a Special Concept in cargo-dist as I try to explain how it works.
+These are the "advanced" docs of cargo-dist, for the "beginner" docs see [the guide][guide] for the "beginner" docs.

 An invocation of cargo-dist has 4 major inputs:

-* The structure of your workspace (via cargo-metadata)
+* The structure of your project's [Cargo Workspace][workspace] (via [cargo-metadata][])
 * The config in your Cargo.toml `[workspace.metadata.dist]` (and `[package.metadata.dist]`)
 * The "announcement tag" (e.g. `--tag=v1.0.0`)
 * The "artifact mode" (e.g. `--artifacts=all`)

-The first two define the full Universe of platforms/binaries/installers that cargo-dist wants to build, and the second two tell cargo-dist what subset of that to actually bother with.
+The first two define the full "Universe" of your project -- the platforms/binaries/installers that cargo-dist wants to build.
+The second two tell cargo-dist what subset of the Universe to actually bother with.

 It's important to the structure of cargo-dist that every invocation is aware of the full Universe and how it's being subsetted, because for instance if you want a shell script installer that does platform detection and fetches binaries, it needs to know about all the binaries/platforms it has to select from, even if this *particular* run of cargo-dist won't build them all!